SolidRun/ti_am64x_build/README.md

 1. Enable can0 netdev:

-       ip link set can0 up type can bitrate 125000 up
+       ip link set can0 type can bitrate 125000 ip link set can0 up

 2. Receive on can0 to a temporary file: